SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: The SN o R e algorithm

 \subsection{Random walk generation}

-Sampling the neighborhood of a given node can give us information about networks structure and connectivity patterns in his vicinity.
+Sampling the neighborhood of a given node can give us information about the network structure and the connectivity patterns in its vicinity.
 We can sample the neighborhood using short random walks.
 These offer many advantages such as ease and parallelization of computation, bound for the distance of the farthest node and ease of representation.

 The first step of the algorithm generates random walks and represents them with a data structure such as a list of visited nodes.
-We use the random walk generation scheme (and vectorized implementation) presented in~\cite{skrlj2019sge}.
+We use the random walk generation scheme (and vectorized implementation) presented in~(\cite{skrlj2019sge}).
 Let $\boldsymbol{w} \in \mathbb{R}^s, \left\lVert \boldsymbol{w} \right\rVert_1 = 1$ be the distribution vector, where $s$ is the maximum length of the walk and $\boldsymbol{w}_i$ denotes the probability that the walk is of length $i$.
 We sample random walk length $i$ from $\boldsymbol{w}$ and create a random walk of length $i$ using Algorithm~\ref{alg1}.
-In line $4$ of the algorithm we append the current node $c$ (together with some information) to walk representation structure.
+In line $4$ of the algorithm we append the current node $c$ (together with some information) to the walk representation structure.
 Function $\textrm{neighbor}$ in line $5$ returns a neighbor of the given node (randomly).
 This algorithm is repeated $\textrm{nw}$ times for each node, giving us $\textrm{nw}$ random walks per node.

 In our implementation, we represented a random walk with a list of tuples denoting the node and step $(n_i, s_i) \in N \times \{j, j=0, ..., s\}$.
 The final random walk structure consists of concatenated random walk lists $l_i$ for each node separately.